rtimpone/restkit_relationship_mapping_bencharmking/README.md

 The project comes with 4 pairs of tests for 500, 1,000, 5,000, and 10,000 students in a json response.
 The 10,000 student tests are commented out due to the amount of time they take to complete when running tests on an actual device.

-Here are examples of test results seen on various devices:
+Here are examples of test results on a device and the simulator:

 **iPhone 5S**
 - Mapping 500 students with relationship mapping: 6.84 sec